dnitiutomo/Stock-DCF-Valuation-Program/README.md

 Retrieves financial data from XBRL / Yahoo / Quandl and conducts DCF Valuation Last Updated - August 2013

-Program retrieves data from 3 sources, cleans it, and stores it into a local MySQL instance:
- 1. XBRL documents located on the SEC website
- 2. Yahoo!
-Finance Web Scraping
- 3. Quandl API

 I separated the program into 3 layers:
  1. Data Access Layer
     - Responsible for querying, cleaning, storing, and retrieving data.